 Roberto Bonatti.
 Mr. Bonatti is a member of the Company's board of directors.
-He is a grandson of Agostino Rocca, founder of the Techint group of companies controlled by San Faustin.
-Throughout his career in the Techint group he has been involved specifically in the engineering and construction and corporate sectors.
-He was first employed by the Techint group in 1976, as deputy resident engineer in Venezuela.
+He is a grandson of Agostino Rocca, founder of the Techint Group, a group of companies controlled by San Faustin.
+Throughout his career in the Techint Group he has been involved specifically in the engineering and construction and corporate sectors.
+He was first employed by the Techint Group in 1976, as deputy resident engineer in Venezuela.
 In 1984, he became a director of San Faustin, and since 2001 he has served as its president.
-In addition, Mr. Bonatti currently serves as president of Sadma Uruguay S.A.
+In addition, Mr. Bonatti currently serves as president of Techint Financial Corporation N.V.
 He is also a member of the board of directors of Ternium.
 Mr. Bonatti is an Italian citizen.

 Carlos Condorelli.
-Mr. Condorelli is a member of the Company's board of directors and of the audit committee.
-He served as the Company's chief financial officer from October 2002 until September 2007.
+Mr. Condorelli is a member of the Company's board of directors.
+He served as the Company's Chief Financial Officer from October 2002 until September 2007.
 He is also a board member of Ternium.
-He began his career within the Techint group in 1975 as an analyst in the accounting and administration department of Siderar S.A.I.C., or Siderar.
-He has held several positions within Tenaris, including also the chief financial officer position in some of the principal Tenaris group companies; he also served as president of the board of directors of Empresa Distribuidora La Plata S.A., or Edelap, an Argentine utilities company.
+He has held several positions within Tenaris, including also the Chief Financial Officer position in some of the principal Tenaris Group companies and member of the Company's audit committee between November 1, 2017 and May 2, 2018.
+He also served as president of the board of directors of Empresa Distribuidora La Plata S.A. ("Edelap"), an Argentine utilities company.
 Mr. Condorelli is an Argentine citizen.